 Aging and the loss of energy

 If you know your cat well, you will know when he or she is depressed.
 The symptoms are the same in humans.
-Your cat wants to hide from everyone, hear nothing, and is not in the mood to eat or play.
-Even a bird, in the past always a source excitement, is no longer interesting.
+Your cat wants to hide and is certainly not in the mood to eat or play.
+Even a bird, in the past always a source of excitement, is no longer interesting.

 How do I know whether my cat is depressed or ill?